Claiming For Medical Negligence: Can I Make a Claim?

 Whom Can I Claim Against?

 If you are a victim of negligent treatment in a Health Service Executive (HSE) hospital, the claim is typically against the hospital under the government’s clinical indemnity scheme.
-In a private hospital, claims may need to be directed at the treating doctor, consultant, or staff member directly.
+In a private hospital, claims may need to be directed at the treating medical practitioners, such as the doctor, consultant, or staff member directly.

 How to Make a Medical Negligence Claim

-If you’re unhappy with the treatment received, contacting an experienced solicitor is a crucial step.
+If you’re unhappy with the treatment received, contacting experienced medical negligence solicitors is a crucial step.
 A solicitor will:

 1. Obtain Medical Records: Your solicitor will gather records from the relevant healthcare providers.